Chiang Mai is flooded, and so is my heart

 Joy and community amidst the flooding in Chiang Mai

-This is the latest of many personal dispatches on culture, healing, and spirituality from a sober, Canadian-American writer who recently moved to Thailand.
-Find popular free essays here and access to the rest of Sober Soulful (including The Sobriety Series) by upgrading here:
+This is the latest of many personal dispatches on culture, healing, and spirituality from a dual Canadian-American living in Thailand.
+Find popular free essays here and access to the rest of Sober Soulful (including the Sobriety Series) by upgrading here:

 This is a special edition of the My Soulful Life series written in real time, as events were unfolding.
 The first section offers a snapshot from the flooding in our neighborhood; I wrote it while awaiting evacuation by boat.
 The second section offers a snapshot of what came after.